rwxayheee/rwxayhee.github.io/_posts/2023-10-27-Peptide-Docking-with-ADCP.md

 reduce 2xpp_iws1.pdb > 2xpp_recH.pdb;
 ```

-It should be noted that reduce will not protonate any of the imidazole nitrogens on HIS sidechains, unless with option `-NOFLILP` (or `-HIS` or `-BUILD`).
+It should be noted that reduce will not protonate any of the imidazole nitrogens on HIS sidechains, unless with option `-NOFLIP` (or `-HIS` or `-BUILD`).

 ```s
 reduce 2xpp_FFEIF.pdb > 2xpp_pepH.pdb;